CrashCortez/vitadock-vlc/README.md

 - You can use xerpi's ds3/4 plugin to use controller with vita

 - For audio I recommend usb bluetooth because you cannot use the onboard BT (testing this). using a usb sound card has lots of additional white noise and distortion, feel free to try on your own, if you figure it out, please let me know.

+- I used [BaReinhard's Super Simple Raspberry Pi Audio Receiver Install](https://github.com/BaReinhard/Super-Simple-Raspberry-Pi-Audio-Receiver-Install) for the BT Sound setup, all credit for the BT sound setup goes to him.

 - Find a dock and get it printed on [Thingverse](https://www.thingiverse.com/search?q=vita+raspberry+pi&dwh=875cb8a1f5323f8)